AsadUllah1010/Retail-Price-Optimization/README.md

 21. ps1, ps2, ps3: Product score or rating associated with competitors’ products.
 22. fp1, fp2, fp3: Freight or shipping cost associated with competitors’ products.
 # Usage
+Jupyter Notebook
+# Conclusion
+Analyzing competitors’ pricing strategies is essential in optimizing retail prices.
+Monitoring and benchmarking against competitors’ prices can help identify opportunities to price competitively, either by pricing below or above the competition, depending on the retailer’s positioning and strategy.
+The ultimate aim of optimizing retail prices is to charge a price that helps you make the most money and attracts enough customers to buy your products.
+It involves using data and pricing strategies to find the right price that maximizes your sales and profits while keeping customers happy.
+I hope you liked this article on optimizing retail prices with Machine Learning using Python.
+# Contributing
+If you are interested in contributing to the project, please create a fork of the repository and submit a pull request.
+All contributions are welcome and appreciated.